benaston/GitCheatSheet/readme.md

     [mergetool "tortoisemerge"]
         path = C:\\Program Files\\TortoiseGit\\bin\\tortoisegitmerge.exe

-Include a diff in your commit message: `git commit -v`

 Fetch brings all the objects from a remote so that you are then up to date.

 Merge combines changes into a branch.